sbsdev/daisyproducer/INSTALL.rst

 - A Python database interface like psycopg2_ or mysqldb_ for example.
 - docutils_ to render the help page (which is written in reStructuredText Markup).
+- south_ to handle changes in the database schema

 .. _Python: http://www.python.org
 .. _Django: http://www.djangoproject.com